googleworkspace/google-chat-samples/apps-script/incident-response/README.md

 1. Click **Update**.
 1. Click **Save and Continue**.
 1. Review the app registration summary, then click **Back to Dashboard**.

+#### 4.2 Set up authentication as an app

+This is available in [Developer Preview](/workspace/preview) only.
+[The Google Chat app authentication]((https://developers.google.com/workspace/chat/authenticate-authorize-chat-app)) documentation provides details on how to set up authentication as an app.

 ### 5. Create an Apps Script project and connect it to the Google Cloud project